 This article applies to: ✔️ Java ✔️ C#

-This article applies to: ✔️ Basic/Standard tier ✔️ Enterprise tier
+This article applies to: ✔️ Basic/Standard ✔️ Enterprise

-This article demonstrates how to scale any Spring application using the Azure Spring Apps dashboard in the Azure portal.
+This article demonstrates how to scale a Spring application using Azure Spring Apps in the Azure portal.

-Scale your application up and down by modifying its number of virtual CPUs (vCPUs) and amount of memory.
-Scale your application in and out by modifying the number of application instances.
+You can scale your app up and down by modifying its number of virtual CPUs (vCPUs) and amount of memory.
+Scale your app in and out by modifying the number of application instances.

 After you finish, you'll know how to make quick manual changes to each application in your service.
-Scaling takes effect in seconds and doesn't require any code changes or redeployment.
+Scaling takes effect within seconds and doesn't require any code changes or redeployment.

 - An Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.

 - A deployed Azure Spring Apps service instance.
-Follow the quickstart on deploying an app via the Azure CLI to get started.
+For more information, see Quickstart: Deploy your first application to Azure Spring Apps to get started.